Institutional briefing Request briefing

 Institutional review

-How review sharpens institutional judgment.
+How review turns structural change into institutional judgment.

 Institutional decision frame

-What a review should make clear.
+What a strong review should leave clear.

 Decision value

-How a typical institutional read unfolds
+How an institutional read becomes decision-ready

 The public example shows how judgment moves from observed change to next step in a live issuer, exposure, benchmark, or governance question.